 Student ID Cards

-Student ID cards are issued in the UC Business Office, all you need to have is a registered schedule of classes and a photo ID.
+Student ID cards are issued in the UC Business Office, all you need is a registered schedule of classes and a photo ID.
 Your student ID card identifies you as student and works as a loadable card (similar to a debit card).
 Students can load funds (UC Green, Hobo Dough, Trojan Gold or Coyote Cash) onto the card to use in select vending machines and pay for printing in the open computer lab.
 To load funds, visit the Business Office during our hours of operation or through your HOME Campus' website.
 You are responsible for protecting your UC Green ID card and are liable for unauthorized purchases.
 Report lost or stolen ID cards to the UC Business Office.
 ID card replacement fee is $10.
 Balances of unused UC Green funds will be reconciled in accordance with UC policies.
 Click here to review UC Green Policies.

 Copy, Fax, and Postage

-Students can access copy and fax technology at the Business Office.
+Students can access copy and fax services at the Business Office.
 Copying services cost $0.10 per sheet for black and white (plus tax) and $0.20 for color copies (plus tax).
 Items related to university business can be faxed for no charge; however, personal faxes are $1.50 (plus tax).
 Additionally, students can purchase postage stamps and drop off outgoing mail at the Business Office.
 Are you a Faculty Member teaching at University Center looking for assistance with copies?
 Submit a Faculty Copy Request today!

 Administration Building (FADM 133)